-The major benefits observed in piglets following the sow vaccination were reduction of viraemia, lesions and viral load in tissues in PCV2 systemic disease and increased piglet average daily weight gain in PCV2 subclinical infection.
+The major benefits observed in piglets following the sow vaccination are:

+- Reduction of viraemia, lesions and viral load in tissues in PCV2 systemic disease. - Increased piglet average daily weight gain in PCV2 subclinical infection.

 When this vaccination strategy is boosted in the following reproductive cycles, an improvement of the reproduction rate, number of piglets born alive, birth weight of piglets and number of piglets weaned per a litter was achieved.